Tuesday, March 28, 2017

 Manufactured in Taiwan, in 1990, by the Ace Novelty Co. , this was a 68 player set featuring a face shot pin of each player, along with a corresponding trading card.

 In the case of Herschel Walker, the card is his 1990 Score card #34.
-This was the first edition of the set, I'm not sure if there were further editions or not.
+This was the first edition of the set, There is also a 1991 version, in which Herschel is also included.

 I actually own both the pin and the card in loose form, but I hadn't seen it in it's original packaging.
 I was able to acquire it at a good price, and so here it is: